backdrop-contrib/date_ical/README.txt

 To install the iCalcreator library, download the project's v2.20.2 zip file: https://github.com/iCalcreator/iCalcreator/archive/e3dbec2cb3bb91a8bde989e467567ae8831a4026.zip Extract it, and copy iCalcreator.class.php to a folder in your Drupal site named sites/all/libraries/iCalcreator (you'll need to create that folder).
+Be sure to capitalize the C in iCalcreator.

 Or, if you have drush, you can install iCalcreator by running this command from your site's root directory: